gems-cyberlang/gems-cyberlang.github.io/content/_index.md

 ?

 todo thank the Drs.L too?
 Maybe email

-Here's the Gemstone and the Honors College logos, because Gemstone asked us to put them there.
-They were mildly annoying to center.
-It would also be nice if the fill inside the g were transparent too, to match the background outside.
-Would be even better if we'd gotten an SVG of the logo, so we could change the foreground too.
-We should probably contact Gemstone about that but we don't feel like it so we'll just leave this up until one of us objects to it.
-We totally appreciate Gemstone, though.
-The program is slay and gorg and stuff.
-Ellicott sucks, though.
-We heard a rumor that Gemstone had the chance to move into one of the new buildings near Yahentamitsi but the Gemstone staff to chose to stay in Ellicott because they didn't feel like moving.
-Is that true?
-Because if it is, we are rather disappointed in you guys.
-Ellicott felt more like a mental asylum than a real dorm, literally every place was super cramped, especially the basement rooms, and the lack of A/C did not help (and we know everyone's like "oh it's actually an advantage because everyone goes out of their rooms and makes friends" but we did not come here to make friends.
-We came because we were unable to get into ACES and our parents still wanted us to go to an honors program, any honors program, because it would supposedly help get jobs or whatever, so we yielded (like we always do, we don't know if it's an Indian parent thing or what but it's harder to move them than the doors at Iribe (although maybe that's only hard to do because we're out of shape)) and ended up going into Gemstone because it was the only one vaguely aligned with our interests).
-If we had to list a single bad thing about Ellicott, we would be unable to, because we would either freeze up trying to find the worst of the infinite list of problems with Ellicott, or we would unleash a string of obscenities while also trying to enumerate that infinite list, unable to stop after just one bad thing.

-We still appreciate Gemstone though 💞.
-Also, thanks for the money, we really appreciate it.
 -->

 <sub>The primary web liaison for our team is Akhilesh Puranam.
 Feel free to reach out to him about any issues regarding this website.</sub>